 - low, low, medium, low, high – repeat

 - low, high, low, high, low – repeat

 I think you get the point.
 You cycle your carbohydrate and calorie intake by simply having low, medium, and high days.
 So which pattern is the best?
 I like to follow a couple of basic principles.

 - Use medium and high days on weight training days, and low days on cardio or rest days.
 This helps replenish glycogen stores when insulin sensitivity is high, and limits carbohydrate intake when physical activity is low.
-Find out what you should be eating after your workout.

 - Have a high carbohydrate day on the weekend when it is socially convenient to do so.
 This way you don’t have to feel like such a social outcast when you’re trying to be healthy around all your “see food diet” friends.
-Read more about the social pressures of a fitness lifestyle.

 You might be wondering what your typical day and meals are going to look like.
 I like to keep my protein intake constant whether it’s a low, medium, or high carbohydrate day, and raise my fat intake on low carb days, while decreasing it on high carb ones.
 The basic guidelines to follow are: